1Password/scim-examples/beta/README.md

 - Testing
   - All currently-documented configurations (e.g., Let's Encrypt, custom TLS, Google Workspace, etc) _must_ be tested by at least one person other than the person developing the example.
 Tests are considered successful if:
-    - The SCIM bridge is deployed and acessible over TLS for each configuration being tested.
+    - The SCIM bridge is deployed and accessible over TLS for each configuration being tested.
     - Upgrades or downgrades of the container image are successful.
     - At least one configuration has been tested by connecting it to an IdP and provisioning some number of users.
 The number of users should be representative of the anticipated use case, and provisioning should take place in a timely manner that indicates adequate compute resources are available.
 If the host platform provides resource monitoring, those tools should be consulted to ensure that the resources available are adequate.
   - Successful deployments _must_ be reliably reproducible when following the accompanying documentation.